Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Do these alternatives offer free tiers?

 Yes.
-Firecrawl offers 500 free credits.
+Firecrawl offers 1,000 free credits per month.
 Brave Search provides 2,000 queries monthly.
 Exa includes $10 in free credits.
 Gemini and ChatGPT offer free tiers with limited features.
 Perplexity also has a free tier with limited Pro searches.

 Which tools support native AI framework integration?